 Monitor the cloud apps in use in your environment with the App Discovery report.
 To effectively reduce the risk introduced by apps, a good approach is to look for a reduction over time in the number of DNS requests made by apps with high and very high-risk assessments.
 You can monitor this with the App Discovery report.

 Many apps can be blocked by your policy when risk levels are unacceptable and/or an app category is inappropriate for your organization.
-For more information, see Block Apps.
+For more information, see Control Apps.

 App Discovery data is aggregated and processed once a day so it may take up to 24 hours for new data to populate in the report.
 Logging of traffic is required for App Discovery to function.